Medicare customers can now have their orders processed and shipped (timing may vary based on individual eligibility).

-Original Medicare refers to Medicare Part A and Part B. You will have the opportunity to enroll with Medicare Part A for hospitalization and with Part B for medical equipment coverage such as Medtronic insulin pump and pump supplies.
+Original Medicare refers to Medicare Part A and Part B. You will upon eligibility have the opportunity to enroll with Medicare Part A for hospitalization and with Part B for medical equipment coverage such as Medtronic insulin pump, pump supplies, and sensors.

-You also have the option to choose a Medicare Advantage Plan (Part C) instead of Original Medicare to cover your Medtronic insulin pump and pump supplies.
+You also have the option to choose a Medicare Advantage Plan (Part C) instead of original Medicare to cover your Medtronic insulin pump, pump supplies, and sensors.
 Medicare Advantage is an “all in one” alternative to Original Medicare.
-If you’re planning on signing up for a Medicare Advantage plan, please confirm the specific details for coverage with the company that you select to make sure that they cover Medtronic supplies.
-Supplies include infusion sets, reservoirs and test strips.
+If you’re planning on signing up for a Medicare Advantage plan, please confirm the specific details for coverage with the company that you select to understand whether they cover Medtronic supplies.
+Supplies include infusion sets, reservoirs, sensors, and test strips.

 For more information on Medicare, please visit www.medicare.gov.

 This will depend.
-Check with your current healthcare professional to make sure they are enrolled as a Medicare provider.
+Check with your current healthcare provider to make sure they are enrolled as a Medicare provider.
 Only providers registered with Medicare can prescribe covered products to individuals enrolled in Medicare.

-Yes, an insulin pump and supplies can be covered when specific criteria are met.
+Yes, an insulin pump system and supplies can be covered when specific criteria are met.

-For a pump and ongoing supplies to be covered, Medtronic will request for your healthcare professional to send us written documentation which should include:
+For a pump, CGM, and ongoing supplies to be covered, Medtronic will request for your healthcare provider to send us written documentation which should include: